-The return together with payment must be submitted to the Department of Agriculture - Levies on or before 30 September of the next year.
-For example, the return and payment for the 2012-13 levy year - that is, 1 July 2012 to 30 June 2013 - are due on or before 30 September 2013.
+The return together with payment must be submitted to the Department of Agriculture - Levies on or before 28 August in the next levy year*.
+For example, the return and payment for the 2012-13 levy year* are due on or before 28 August 2013.

 General information and definitions

-*A levy year for grape research is a financial year that is, 1 July to 30 June.
+*A levy year for stone fruit is a financial year—that is, 1 July to 30 June.